microsoft/MixedReality-GraphicsTools-Unity/README.md

 Graphics tools and components for developing Mixed Reality applications in Unity.

----
-**NOTE**

-This repo is a **work in progress** fork of the [MRTK/Standard shader system](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/features/rendering/mrtk-standard-shader?view=mrtkunity-2021-05) and other components.
+> **_NOTE:_** This repo is a **work in progress** fork of the [MRTK/Standard shader system](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/features/rendering/mrtk-standard-shader?view=mrtkunity-2021-05) and other components.
 The equivalent of the `MRTK/Standard` shader within Graphics Tools is the `Graphics Tools/Standard` shader.

----

 # Getting started with Graphics Tools